 Rio de Janeiro is one of the most expensive cities in Brazil.
 The cost of living or even just touring the city is very high, which can make weekend activities a money drainer.
-Finding free things to do in Rio de Janeiro is the best option to have fun with spending too much money.
+Finding free things to do in Rio de Janeiro is the best option to have fun without spending too much money.

 Rio de Janeiro offers lots of beautiful beaches with amazing blue waters to spend the day.
-But if the comfort of the sand and the hot sun are not in your plans, we may have the right tips of other inexpensive (and free!) programs to do in the Wonderful City.
+But if the comfort of the sand and the hot sun is not in your plans, we may have the right tips of other inexpensive (and free!) programs to do in the Wonderful City.

 1. Riding a bike through the South region